Skip to content

 Overall Architecture

-The paper centers on two theoretical results and a set of synthetic experiments: (i) On the information-theoretic side, use probabilistic methods to construct \(m=c_1 Dn\) random triplets, proving such instances are simultaneously realizable in \(D\) dimensions and have accuracy \(\leq 1/2+\varepsilon\) in \(c_2\varepsilon^2 D\) dimensions; (ii) On the computational complexity side, use gap reduction to embed MAS into triplet embedding, yielding NP-hardness under UGC; (iii) On the experimental side, use AdamW + hinge triplet loss on synthetic data to verify the accuracy cliff as \(d/D\) varies.
+The core of the paper consists of two theoretical results and a set of synthetic experiments: (i) From an information-theoretic perspective, the probabilistic method is used to construct \(m=c_1 Dn\) random triplets that are simultaneously realizable in \(D\) dimensions but restricted to accuracy \(\leq 1/2+\varepsilon\) in \(c_2\varepsilon^2 D\) dimensions; (ii) On the computational complexity side, a gap reduction maps MAS to triplet embedding, yielding NP-hardness under UGC; (iii) Experimentally, AdamW with hinge triplet loss is used on synthetic data to verify the accuracy cliff relative to \(d/D\).

 Key Designs